RubixML/ML/docs/extractors/ndjson.md

 |---|---|---|---|---|
 | 1 | path |  | string | The path to the NDJSON file. |

+### Additional Methods
+This extractor does not have any additional methods.

 ### Example
 ```php
 use Rubix\ML\Datasets\Extractors\NDJSON;